LIHPC-Computational-Geometry/gmds/docs/mkdocs/user-guide/blocking.md

 ### Geometrical and topological operations

-It is possible to move a node with method `CurvedBlocking::move_node`.
+It is possible to move a node with the method `CurvedBlocking::move_node`.
 This methods takes classification into
 account:
 - A node classified onto a geometrical point cannot move;
 - A node classified onto a geometrical curve will be moved to the expected location then projected onto the curve;